Customer Experience - Commercial Landlord

 This category awards a space, or spaces, within a building that demonstrates a high quality of interior fit-out.

-Two feature staircases provide vertical connection through the office with a clever use of lighting that helps you effortlessly flow through the space.
-The office floors feel generous, with amazing access to natural daylight.
-The transition floor offers a variety of amenities and social areas, providing users with an assortment of spaces in which to connect and collaborate.
-The conference suite is beautifully appointed, showcasing some impressive artwork, and includes a box-in-box outward-facing auditorium that delivers a real “wow” moment.
+Office floors feel generous, with amazing access to natural daylight.
+The transition floor offers a variety of amenities and social areas, providing users with an assortment of spaces in which to connect and collaborate – a defining element of the investment management firm’s culture.

 This category awards a space, or spaces, within a building that demonstrates a high quality of interior fit-out.